rayarindam2111/Co-WIN-automated-slot-booking/README.md

 > The setup procedure is demonstrated for Google Chrome.
 > A similar procedure should be followed for other webkit browsers as well.

-Users should manually login to the Co-Win website at least once so that one OTP from the same is stored on their phone.
-The application automatically sends out further requests for OTPs every 12 minutes.
+The application automatically sends out requests for OTPs once every 12 minutes.
 To automatically capture the OTPs received on the phone in the browser, Google Messages is used along with a browser extension.

  1. Make sure [Google Messages](https://play.google.com/store/apps/details?id=com.google.android.apps.messaging) is installed and selected as the default SMS app on your phone.